 Serve the starter diet to 3 weeks, serve the grower to 4 weeks, and continue with the finisher from 4 weeks to harvest period.
 With this feeding program, you’ve been able to reduce the cost of feeding and achieve a marketable weight of 3kg and above.

 Another way to cut excesses in feeding is through precision feeding.
 This method is economical; it simply means feeding at least the minimum amount of feed a chicken will eat at a particular time.
 Feed your chickens based on 55g per bird per day and increase the feed by 10g every week till harvesting.
 You will have a good result.

-Aside from vaccination, you can prevent diseases by using these herbs, regular changing of litter material to prevent diseases such as coccidiosis and stringent biosecurity measures.
+Aside from vaccination, you can use the Ayurvedic medicines for chickens to prevent and control various poultry diseases, boost the broiler chicken’s immune system, and greatly improve the taste and quality of their meat.
+In addition, regular changing of litter material to prevent diseases such as coccidiosis and stringent biosecurity measures.
 These are cheap ways of cutting the cost of broiler medications.